pop-os/website/README.md

 When changes get pushed into master, GitHub actions will start a deploy.
 No extra work is needed as a developer.

+## Pop!_Docs

+Pop!_OS documentation can be viewed at https://pop.system76.com/docs

+### Editing
+Documentation can be viewed and edited on GitHub from the `/docs` directory.